Vincė Jonuškaitė: Emigration

 In 1944, Jonuškaitė left Lithuania at the time of the Soviet re-occupation of the Baltic states and made her way through Germany to the US, where she lived from 1948 until her death in 1997, performing, giving lectures on Lithuanian folk songs and taking an active part in the life of the Lithuanian diaspora.

 Personal life

 Jonuškaitė married the diplomat, Dovas Zaunius, who would become Minister of Foreign Affairs of Lithuania in 1929–1934.
 After his death, she married the writer Stasys Leskaitis.

 Awards and honours

 Jonuškaitė was awarded the Gold Medal of La Renaissance Française, a French cultural society, in 1934.
 In 1935 she was awarded the Order of the Lithuanian Grand Duke Gediminas, 3rd Class.

 Death

 Jonuškaitė died in Santa Barbara, California on 18 May 1997.
-Her body was returned to Lithuania and buried in Kaunus on 15 August 1997.
+Her body was returned to Lithuania and buried in Kaunas on 15 August 1997.
 The Subačius High School is named after her.
 Since 2000, an annual singing competition, which bears her name, has been held at the Lithuanian Academy of Music and Theatre.